Kraal had chosen his time to perfection.

 A new sun already visible on the horizon.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CnemiusWrite a Review